Intraceptor/ValidityChecker/README.md

 # ValidityChecker
 Validity Checker for FOL

-Fully functional for AND and IF statements, partially functional for OR statements
+Fully functional for AND and IF statements, partially functional for OR statements.

-Does not function for statements longer than 1 connective (was unable to make nested statements work accurately).
 Variables can be of any length.

+BUGS:
+ - Does not function for statements longer than 1 connective (failed to make nested statements work accurately).
+ - Having more than 1 conclusion creates inconsistencies in the validation

-Some bugs are present in regards to validity of OR statements
+Some bugs are present regarding the validity of OR statements